access-tree/access-tree-express/README.md

 ## How does it work ?

-1. Access tree is instantiated with a list of endpoints with users and permissions, for example:

-    `"/bob/api/users/dogs/names/GET/4",`

-* The user bob has read (4) access to the endpoint /api/users/dogs/names.

-2. User endpoints are ingested into a Tree data structure, with sub-trees for each user.
+1. User to endpoint mappings are ingested into a Tree data structure.

-3. Endpoint access middleware is designed to be applied to an Express.js endpoint.
+2. Endpoint access middleware is designed to be applied to an Express.js endpoint.

-* A username cookie is read to match up the user with the endpoints they have access to.
+3. A username cookie is read to match up the user permissions with the endpoints + HTTP Verb they have access to.

 ## Setup